 A huge portion of existing Dogecoins are held by a small group of crypto wallets.
 One address holds about 27% of all available DOGE.
 The top 20 addresses hold more than 50% of the entire supply.
 It’s possible some of the large wallets could belong to Dogecoin mining pools or crypto exchanges, but no one knows for sure.

 There are more than 130 billion DOGE at the time of writing.
 That number will continue to rise at a rate of 10,000 per minute forever.
 Dogecoin’s creators decided to let the currency be an inflationary one to encourage DOGE “tipping” and other transaction-based uses.

-If you’re interested in investing in DOGE or other cryptocurrencies, now that you understand how its supply works, a great way to get started is by opening an account on the SoFi Invest brokerage platform.
+If you’re interested in investing in DOGE or other cryptocurrencies, now that you understand how its supply works, a great way to get started is by opening a crypto trading account on the SoFi Invest brokerage platform.
 You can use the platform to invest in cryptocurrencies as well as stocks or exchange-traded funds.

 Photo credit: iStock/Irina Vaneeva